assyrianic/Tagha/README.md

 * Once you've created a tasm script, run `./tasm 'my_tasm_source.tasm'`
 * if there's no errors reported, a `.tbc` file with the same filename as your tasm script should be generated.
 * to use the TBC scripts, embed Tagha into your C or C++ application and direct your application to the file directly or a special directory for tbc scripts.
-* Tagha is not natively threaded, this is by design, you can thread Tagha in anyway you wish whether by having a single VM instance run multiple scripts in a multi-threaded, managed way OR have an array of Tagha VM instances each running their own scripts in a threaded manner.

 For more information, please check out the [Tagha Wiki](https://github.com/assyrianic/Tagha-Virtual-Machine/wiki).